BIwashi/MySlides/README.md

 # MySlides

 <br >
-# just do this...
+# Just do this...

-if you have ruby and reveal-ck, you just do this script
+if you have ruby and reveal-ck, you just do this script in your repository whihch you want to make slide in.

 ```
 wget https://raw.githubusercontent.com/BIwashi/MySlides/master/setup.sh